veged/icfpc2013/LETTER.md

       - _How did you deal with the element of risk in the game?
         For example, many of the large fold-free problems could in fact be solved with a small guess._

  We didn't use the training mode a lot.
-For small-sized problems (up to size 14) our algorithm with certainty had a solution program among the generated.
+For small-sized prolems (up to size 14) our algorithm with certainty had a solution program among the generated.
 The only question was if it could find it with a limited number of guesses.
-With a help from the training mode we had quickly found that it isn't a problem: after filtering out programs using `/eval` for some small number (8-16) of random inputs any problem could be solved with just a few mismathces.
+With a help from the training mode we had quickly found that it isn't a problem: after filtering out programs using `/eval` for some small number (8-16) of random inputs any problem could be solved with just a few mismatches.

  When the time had been running out we run our algorithm for larger-sized programs in a hope to find solutions within sizes we could reach.